corintai/corint-decision/docs/dsl/pipeline.md

 ### 6.3 Ruleset Include (Execution)

-After importing a ruleset via the `imports` section, you can execute it in your pipeline steps:
+After importing a ruleset via the `import` section, you can execute it in your pipeline steps:

 ```yaml
 steps: